 Sometimes churches and nonprofits receive in-kind donations.
 Gifts in-kind are donations of items, use of property, and professional services.
-Accounting for those non cash donations can oftentimes be confusing.
+Accounting for those type of donations can oftentimes be confusing.
 See how to acknowledge and account for those donated goods and services...

 There are typically three categories of in-kind donations.
 They are

 Some examples of tangible gifts in-kind (physical goods that can be touched or held) include:

 Some examples of intangible gifts in-kind (goods have value but do not have a physical presence) include:

 Examples of use of property include:

 Gifts in-kind can include professional services rendered by:

 Now that we have established what a in-kind donation is, let's move on to "how and when" to record those donations!

 Let me start out with saying EVERY nonprofit organization and church should have a written policy outlining their guidelines for accepting or NOT accepting in-kind donations.
 The rule of thumb usually is...if it cannot be used or sold, do not accept it.

 As far as whether or not to record those gifts in your accounting records, a good rule of thumb is ...if it has value and would have been purchased by the nonprofit organization if not donated...it's a good idea to record the in-kind contribution.